yuvalailer/CrazyFlie/README.md

 - [CrazyGame Automatic player](https://github.com/xqgex/CrazyFlie_Autoplayer)

 ## Dependencies:
 Different parts of the project are made using different inviruments and software dependencies.
-Best practise of using this project is following the installation guide, on a **Windows** computer strong enough to carry the simultaneous load of the VM and the hoat softwarea, Which means **minimum 8 GB of RAM and virtualization capabilities**.
+Best practise of using this project is following the installation guide, on a **Windows** computer strong enough to carry the simultaneous load of the VM and the host softwares, Which means **minimum 8 GB of RAM and virtualization capabilities**.
 Alternatively it is possible to use it in other configurations but we don’t offer additional support for it.

 ## Installation Guide: